eruption-project/eruption/eruptionctl/README.md

-  color-schemes  Define, import or delete a named color scheme param          Get or set script parameters on the currently active profile names          Naming related commands such as renaming of profile slots effects        Special effects like Ambient, image overlays or animations rules          Rules related sub-commands help           Print this message or the help of the given subcommand(s)
+  color-schemes  Define, import or delete a named color scheme param          Get or set script parameters on the currently active profile names          Naming related commands such as renaming of profile slots canvas         Configure post-processing filters of the global canvas effects        Special effects like Ambient, image overlays or animations rules          Rules related sub-commands about          Show information about Eruption help           Print this message or the help of the given subcommand(s)

 Options: